-Building an Image Overlay API with Express
+Building an Image Overlay API With Express

 Creating graphics for social media is a common task.
 Often the final file combines a template image with some headline text and a logo.
 While creating this type of image can be done fairly easily with a graphics app, it can quickly become boring and tedious if you need to do it often.